ggwc82/boris_bikes_in_php/README.md

 # Boris Bikes in PHP

-Practicing the basics with OOP and TDD in PHP with PHPUnit
+Practicing the basics with OOP and TDD in PHP with PHPSpec

 User Stories -> Domain Models